jeffreyjyhuang/menucal/privacy-policy.md

 ## Contact

-If you have questions about this privacy policy or your data, reach out at [jeffrey.huang@stackadapt.com](mailto:jeffrey.huang@stackadapt.com).
+If you have questions about this privacy policy or your data, reach out at [jeffreyjyhuang@gmail (dot) com]